ToracX/turbo-sniffle/README.md

 #### The ip adress of you're dreamscreen can be found in the app under "Update and Reset".

 ## Using the plugin
-You get two accesoires packed in one tile, seperating them is completely possible
+You get eight accesoires packed in one tile, seperating them is completely possible

 First accesoiry is the led slider, this has two main functions.
 * Changing brightness, simply by sliding to an exact percentage.
 * Changing color, when you change the color the dreamscreen gets set to ambient mode and will display the set color.

 Second accesoiry is the switch, this is used for setting the mode.
 * Flipping it on enables video mode / amiblight.
-* Flipping it off puts the dreamscreen to sleep.
+* Flipping it off puts the dreamscreen to sleep mode.

 Third accesoiry is the switch, this is used for setting the mode.
 * Flipping it on enables ambient mode.
 * Flipping it off puts the dreamscreen to video mode.

 4th accesoiry is the switch, this is used for setting the mode.
 * Flipping it on enables music mode.
 * Flipping it off puts the dreamscreen to video mode.

 5th accesoiry is the switch, this is used for switch between ambient modes.
 * Flipping it on enables Pop Scene.
 * Flipping it off puts the dreamscreen to Forrest Scene.

 6th accesoiry is the switch, this is used for switch between ambient modes.
 * Flipping it on enables July 4th Scene.
 * Flipping it off puts the dreamscreen to Holiday Scene.

 7th accesoiry is the switch, this is used for switch between ambient modes.
 * Flipping it on enables Ocean Scene.
 * Flipping it off puts the dreamscreen to Rainbow Scene.

 8th accesoiry is the switch, this is used for switch between ambient modes.
 * Flipping it on enables Twinkle Scene.
 * Flipping it off puts the dreamscreen to Fireside Scene.